Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Statistics

 \subsection{\dname Statistics}

-Table \ref{tab:MeCa} summarizes the statistics of the \dname.
-In Task1 and Task4, the positive queries require a specific external tool to address the user queries, while the negative queries require no external tools and can be solved by the LLM's internal capabilities.
-In Task2 and Task5, we provide a tool name and its description along with the user query, asking the LLMs to determine whether they need to use this specific tool to address the user queries.
-The neutral queries in Task2 and Task3 indicate that these queries require external tools, but the provided tool is irrelevant to addressing the user query.
-In Task3 and Task6, we provide a list of tools (ranging from 2 to 5) along with the user query.
-For multi-turn queries, there is a dialogue between the user and the LLM assistant, where the assistant needs to determine whether it should rely on external tools to address the user query in the final round of the conversation.
+Table~\ref{tab:MeCa} summarizes the statistics of \dname.
+In Tasks 1 and 4, positive queries require a specific external tool to address the user queries, while negative queries can be answered using the LLM's internal capabilities alone.
+In Tasks 2 and 5, a tool name and its description are provided alongside the user query; the LLM must determine whether this specific tool is necessary to resolve the query.
+Neutral queries in Tasks 2 and 3 indicate that external tools are needed, but the given tool is irrelevant to solving the query.
+In Tasks 3 and 6, a list of tools (ranging from two to five) is provided with the user query.
+For multi-turn queries, a dialogue between the user and the assistant is presented, and the assistant must decide whether to rely on external tools to respond to the final turn.

-We directly transfer the $l_{yes}$ and $l_{no}$ thresholds of MeCo, fitted on the Metatool dataset, to Task1 and Task4 in \dname-Tool, and present the results in Table \ref{tab:meca_performance_pre} and Table \ref{tab:meca_performance_post}.
-Because the rest of the tasks in \dname-Tool are very different and more complex than the user queries in MetaTool, we randomly sample 100 queries from each category in Task2, Task3, Task5, and Task6, and use these queries as the hold-out testing data.
-We use the remaining data to fit the thresholds for $P_{yes}$ and \mname.
+We directly transfer the $l_{yes}$ and $l_{no}$ thresholds of \mname, fitted on the MetaTool dataset, to Tasks 1 and 4 in \dname-Tool, with results shown in Table~\ref{tab:meca_performance_pre} and Table~\ref{tab:meca_performance_post}.
+Since the remaining tasks in \dname-Tool (Tasks 2, 3, 5, and 6) differ significantly from MetaTool and involve more complex user queries, we randomly sample 100 queries from each of these tasks as hold-out test data.
+The remaining data is used to fit the thresholds for $P_{\text{yes}}$ and \mname.